-- (b) Additional lamps and reflectors may be used in addition to those required under subsection (a) of this section, except that red lamps and red reflectors shall not be used on the front of the bicycle and white lamps and white reflectors shall not be used on the rear of the bicycle. - (c) Every bicycle shall be equipped with an adequate brake when used on a street or highway. - (d) Except as otherwise provided in this subsection, whoever violates this section is guilty of a minor misdemeanor.
+- (b) Additional lamps and reflectors may be used in addition to those required under subsection (a) of this section, except that red lamps and red reflectors shall not be used on the front of the bicycle or electric bicycle and white lamps and white reflectors shall not be used on the rear of the bicycle or electric bicycle. - (c) Every bicycle or electric bicycle shall be equipped with an adequate brake when used on a street or highway. - (d) Except as otherwise provided in this subsection, whoever violates this section is guilty of a minor misdemeanor.
 If, within one year of the offense, the offender previously has been convicted of or pleaded guilty to one predicate motor vehicle or traffic offense, whoever violates this section is guilty of a misdemeanor of the fourth degree.
 If, within one year of the offense, the offender previously has been convicted of two or more predicate motor vehicle or traffic offenses, whoever violates this section is guilty of a misdemeanor of the third degree.
 (ORC 4511.56)